WordPress/Requests/docs/usage-advanced.md

 $response = WpOrg\Requests\Requests::get('https://httpbin.org/', array(), $options);
 ```

-As a fallback, Requests bundles certificates from the [Mozilla certificate authority list][],
+As a fallback, Requests bundles certificates from the [Mozilla certificate authority list],
-which is the same list of root certificates used in most browsers.
+which is the same list of root certificates used by most browsers.
 This fallback is used when the `'verify'` option is not provided at all:

 ```php
 // Use fallback certificate authority list.
 $response = WpOrg\Requests\Requests::get('https://httpbin.org/');
 ```

-Note however that this fallback should only be used for servers that are not properly configured for SSL verification, as a continuously managed server should provide a more up-to-date certificate authority list than a software package which only gets updates on full releases.
+:warning: **_Note however that this fallback should only be used for servers that are not properly
+configured for SSL verification, as a continuously managed server should provide a more
+up-to-date certificate authority list than a software library which only gets updates once in a while._**

-Alternatively, if you want to disable verification completely, this is possible
+If you want to disable verification completely, this is possible with `'verify' => false`,
-with `'verify' => false`, but note that this is extremely insecure and should be
+but doing so is at your own risk as this is extremely insecure and should be avoided.
-avoided.

-Note that SSL verification might not be available depending on what extensions
+SSL verification might not be available depending on what extensions
 are enabled for your PHP environment.
 You can test whether Requests has
 access to a transport with SSL capabilities with the following call: